Position: Assistant Coach - Jumps

-Chris Bostwick is in his sixth season as a member of Clemson’s track & field coaching staff in 2017-18.
+Chris Bostwick is in his seventh season as a member of Clemson’s track & field coaching staff in 2018-19.
 Bostwick is in charge of all jumps for the combined program.
 A USATF Level III certified track & field coach, Bostwick currently serves as the co-director for USA Track & Field’s coaches education program.
 He is also a member of the U.S. Track & Field and Cross Country Coaches Association.

 This past season, Bostwick led Alabama transfer Jeremiah Green to an ACC title in the indoor triple jump, Clemson’s first triple jump title since 1999.
 Green also set both indoor and outdoor program records in the triple jump with both coming at ACC Championships.
 Bostwick guided Green to All-American status at the 2018 NCAA Indoor Track & Field Championship.
 Bostwick helped freshman DJ Ledell Second Team All-ACC honors in both the long and triple jump

 In 2017, Bostwick coached then-senior Iana Amsterdam to both indoor and outdoor ACC titles in the triple jump.
 She also PR’d by nearly five feet from her high school PR.
 On the men’s side, Bostwick guided Chris McBride won the 2017 ACC indoor long jump title and was the runner-up at the ACC Outdoor Championship.
 McBride also broke the school record of olympian George Kitchens.
 Both Amsterdam and McBride earned All-American honors.

 Bostwick has been a part of four ACC Championships in women’s track & field with the Tigers, helping Clemson to an indoor/outdoor sweep in 2013 and 2015.
 His athletes were instrumental to the sweep in 2015, as his triple jumpers swept the podium at the ACC Outdoor Championships and finished first, second and fourth at the indoor meet.